PhotoPay/photopay-android/README.md

 1. In Eclipse, create a new _Android library project_ in your workspace.
 2. Clear the `src` and `res` folders.
-3. Unzip the `LibRecognizer.aar` file.
+3. Unzip the `LibPhotoPay.aar` file.
 You can rename it to zip and then unzip it using any tool.
 4. Copy the `classes.jar` to `libs` folder of your Eclipse library project.
 If `libs` folder does not exist, create it.
 5. Copy the contents of `jni` folder to `libs` folder of your Eclipse library project.
-6. Replace the `res` folder on library project with the `res` folder of the `LibRecognizer.aar` file.
+6. Replace the `res` folder on library project with the `res` folder of the `LibPhotoPay.aar` file.

 You’ve already created the project that contains almost everything you need.
 Now let’s see how to configure your project to reference this library project.

 1. In the project you want to use the library (henceforth, "target project") add the library project as a dependency
-2. Open the `AndroidManifest.xml` file inside `LibRecognizer.aar` file and make sure to copy all permissions, features and activities to the `AndroidManifest.xml` file of the target project.
+2. Open the `AndroidManifest.xml` file inside `LibPhotoPay.aar` file and make sure to copy all permissions, features and activities to the `AndroidManifest.xml` file of the target project.
-3. Copy the contents of `assets` folder from `LibRecognizer.aar` into `assets` folder of target project.
+3. Copy the contents of `assets` folder from `LibPhotoPay.aar` into `assets` folder of target project.
 If `assets` folder in target project does not exist, create it.
 4. Clean and Rebuild your target project
 5. If you plan to use ProGuard, add same statements as in [Android studio guide](#quickIntegration) to your ProGuard configuration file.
 6. Add appcompat-v7 library to your workspace and reference it by target project (modern ADT plugin for Eclipse does this automatically for all new android projects).